hashicorp/terraform-provider-hcp/docs/resources/resource_control_policy.md

 ### Required

-- `enabled_constraints` (List of String) The list of constraint IDs to enable for the organization.
+- `enabled_constraints` (Set of String) The list of constraint IDs to enable for the organization.
 Each constraint ID must be a recognized constraint returned by ListConstraints.
 - `organization_id` (String) The ID of the organization to manage the resource control policy for.

 ### Read-Only

+- `etag` (String) The etag of the current resource control policy.
+Used internally for concurrency control.
 - `id` (String) The ID of the resource.
 Set to the organization ID.